durstnoa/City_Gerrymandering/README.md

 # City_Gerrymandering
-This repository contains code and data used to examine the gerrymandering of cities in the US.
+This repository contains code used to examine the gerrymandering of cities in the US.

 City_Gerrymandering.py contains the Python script used to identify and measure the gerrymandering of cities.